Philix27/rxedu_web/_books/logistics.md

 ### What is a Pipeline?

-💯Pipeline is the entire chain of physical storage facilities and transportation links throughwhich supplies move from the manufacturer to the user, including the port facilities, central warehouse,regional warehouses,district warehouses, all SDP, and transport vehicles, including community-based distribution networks.
+Pipeline is the entire chain of physical storage facilities and transportation links throughwhich supplies move from the manufacturer to the user, including the port facilities, central warehouse,regional warehouses,district warehouses, all SDP, and transport vehicles, including community-based distribution networks.
-[11/7, 8:28 PM] PharmahubNG▫️: 💯Okay

-Let's talk about "Lead Time" briefly

-#What is Lead Time?
+### What is Lead Time?

-• Lead time is the time interval between when
-"new stock is ordered" and "when it is received" and available for use.
+Lead time is the time interval between when "new stock is ordered" and "when it is received" and available for use.

-In simple terms, it simply means the time You order that phone From jumia, and the time it will be available for Your use, so you unbox it on your YouTube channel😆😆😆
-[11/7, 8:36 PM] PharmahubNG▫️: In Logistic, there is something called the push and pull systems of supply;-
+In Logistic, there is something called the push and pull systems of supply:

-💯PUSH System
-(Allocation) means;-
-Quantities of goods to be
+**Push System:** (Allocation) means Quantities of goods to be issued are determined by personnel who issue the supplies.
-issued are
-determined by
-personnel who
-issue the supplies.
-For instance, if PharmahubNG wants drugs From Roche pharmaceuticals, after sending in my inventory list, Roche will reach out to me and say, sorry oh, we can't give 100 packs of labetalol, for now we only have 50, so thats push system of supply.

-💯Pull system (allocation);-
-Quantities to be issued are determined by personnel who receive the supplies.
+**Pull system** (allocation): Quantities to be issued are determined by personnel who receive the supplies.

-E.g ,if PharmahubNG wants 20 packs of Tothema from Innotech pharmaceuticals, if that 20 packs is not complete, we won't make payment to the company. that's what pull systems means😁😄😁
-.hope una understand
-[11/7, 8:46 PM] PharmahubNG▫️: 💯 Requisition;-

-Requisition means to Possess, supply, offer to supply or administer the drugs prescribed.
+**Requisition:** Requisition means to Possess, supply, offer to supply or administer the drugs prescribed.

 It has an advantage and disadvantage,

-Those in hospital setting understands this so well.

-Let's take a Look;-

-Requisition Advantages/
+Requisition Advantages/Disadvantages
-Disadvantages;-

-⚡Advantage: Requisition systems are decentralized
+- Advantage: Requisition systems are decentralized
+- Advantage: They place lower burden on upper level staff.

-⚡Disadvantage: They require trained staff at the lower levels- training more people, time consuming and costs money.
+- Disadvantage: They require trained staff at the lower levels- training more people, time consuming and costs money.

-⚡Advantage: They place lower burden on upper level staff.

-⚡Disadvantage: -They require service providers to spend more time doing commodity management and filling out forms

-- less time to serve clients.
+- Disadvantage: -They require service providers to spend more time doing commodity management and filling out forms.
+Less time to serve clients.

-  [11/7, 8:50 PM] PharmahubNG▫️: 💯There is something called Allocation too in supply chain;-
+There is something called Allocation too in supply chain;-

-🚬Allocation (the point where supply meets demand) is one of the most important pieces of the supply chain.
+- Allocation (the point where supply meets demand) is one of the most important pieces of the supply chain.
 So many critical business processes— customer service, inventory, sales — start is hinged on smart allocation.

 It has an Advantage and Also a Disadvantage in logistic;-..

 Allocation;-

-💯Advantage: Allocation systems require fewer trained staff.
+Advantage: Allocation systems require fewer trained staff.

 🚬Disadvantage: BUT it then increases the workload of staff at the upper level (which is determining issue quantities for many facilities).

-[11/7, 8:57 PM] PharmahubNG▫️: 💯Lastly to round up this class tonight, let me draw an attention to a very important thing in logistic, it is "Data management"
+Data management

 Known as;-
-💯Dispensed –to-user VS Issues Data;-
+Dispensed –to-user VS Issues Data;-

 Information about the quantity of goods actually put in the hands of clients.
-(Often shortened to
+(Often shortened to “dispensed data.”)
-“dispensed data.”)

-💯Information about the quantity of goods shipped from one level of the system to another.(often known as Issued data)
+Information about the quantity of goods shipped from one level of the system to another.(often known as Issued data)

 Summarily;- it means for instance
-A client came to buy 10 packs of Clomid from your store, so you packed them and gave it to the client, that process is known as Dispensed to user,bcus you have not issued a receipt for the purchase,so, until you give a receipt and the goods together, and it is recorded in your ledger before it will become both "dispensed and issued Data"..

-I think we understand🙌🏻🙌🏻
-[11/7, 9:01 PM] PharmahubNG▫️: 💯so that will be all for the night, we will continue on Tuesday, for now it will be spaced class, that is why we are starting early...

-Expect some questions From this part, by Tomorrow🙌🏻 [11/11, 7:06 PM] PharmahubNG▫️: #LOGISTICS MANAGEMENT INFORMATION SYSTEMS
+# LOGISTICS MANAGEMENT

+INFORMATION SYSTEMS
 (LMIS);-

 A logistics management information system is a subset of organizations total information systems.
 It involves records and reports used to gather, analyze, and validate data from all levels of the logistics system that can be used to make logistics decisions and manage the supply chain.
-[11/11, 7:07 PM] PharmahubNG▫️: 💯The Purpose of LMIS#
+[11/11, 7:07 PM] PharmahubNG▫️: The Purpose of LMIS#

 • The purpose of LMIS is to collect, organize and present logistics data gathered across all levels of the system in order to make informed decision
-[11/11, 7:09 PM] PharmahubNG▫️: 💯Essential Data Items;-
+[11/11, 7:09 PM] PharmahubNG▫️: Essential Data Items;-

 #STOCK ON HAND:
 Quantities of usable stock available at any level or at all levels of the system at a point in time.